open-amt-cloud-toolkit/docs/docs/Tutorials/createWiFiConfig.md

 Profiles provide configuration information to the AMT Firmware during the activation process with the Remote Provisioning Client (RPC).
 Profiles also distinguish between activating in:

-**[Client Control Mode (CCM):](../GetStarted/createProfileCCM.md)** This mode offers all manageability features including, but not limited to, power control, audit logs, and hardware info.
+**[Client Control Mode (CCM):](../GetStarted/createProfileCCM.md)** This mode offers all manageability features, including but not limited to, power control, audit logs, and hardware info.
 Redirection features, such as KVM or SOL, **require user consent**.
 The managed device will display a 6-digit code that **must** be entered by the remote admin to access the remote device via redirection.

 [Create a CCM Profile](../GetStarted/createProfileCCM.md){: .md-button .md-button--primary }

 **[Admin Control Mode (ACM):](../GetStarted/createProfileACM.md)** ACM mode supports all manageability features **without requiring user consent**.
 This means it is **not necessary** to have a person on-site to remote in and manage an edge device.
-In most IoT use cases, edge devices such as digital signage or kiosks may not be easily accessible or have available employees nearby.
+In most IoT use cases, edge devices, such as digital signage or kiosks, may not be easily accessible or have available employees nearby.
 ACM mode proves immensely helpful in these scenarios.

 [Create an ACM Profile](../GetStarted/createProfileACM.md){: .md-button .md-button--primary }